danielenger/Principled-Baker/README.md

 If just a Bump node is in the node tree, the Normal Map will always be baked.
 If a Normal Map and a Bump Map is baked, the Bump node will not be linked in newly created material.

-- Some results from complex mixed shader node trees might not be useful.
+- Some results from complex mixed shader node trees might not be useful

 - new Ambient Occlusion texture is not connected in newly generated material

 - known issues:
--- results for Subsurface Radius is not useful
+  * results for Subsurface Radius is not useful
--- results for Tangent might not be useful
+  * results for Tangent might not be useful
--- batch baking with shared materials gives useless, half baked image textures -- typo in github name (can not be solved)
+  * batch baking with shared materials can gives useless, half baked image textures
+  * typo in github name (can not be solved?)

 ***